garyfleming/apis-for-decades/apis.md

 ---

-# What does then?
+# Anything Else We Want?

+* Links
+* Forms
+* Human readable
+* Machine readable
+* Compressable?
+* Lightweight Structures
+* Optional Types
+* Existing tooling

+^ There might be other things we do want in our APIs.
+I asked a bunch of developers the characteristics they wanted from tools and this is roughly what I got.
+By Structure, they meant simple data structures to arrange things properly.
+Arrays, maps, etc

+---

+# If not JSON, then what?

-^ Is there a better format?
+^ JSON meets some of these additional requirements.
+Is there a better format?
 Something lightweight, changeable, well-understood, that has these things.

 ---